kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Already Crazy
-When you join the College of the Mad God at 1st level, you gain proficiency in one skill, which is selected for you by the DM.
-Each night when you take a long rest, your DM can change this selection.
+When you join the College of the Mad God at 1st level, you gain resistance to psychic damage.

 ### Frenzied Strings
 At 3rd level, you can play an insane tune that anguishes creatures that hear it.
-As an ***action***, choose a creature within 30 feet that you can see.
+As an ***action***, choose a creature within 30 ft that you can see.
 That creature must make a Wisdom saving throw, taking 2d6 psychic damage on a failed save.
 You can expend any number of Bardic Inspiration dice to increase this damage by the amount rolled.
 A deafened creature is immune to this effect.

 The number of creatures affected by this ability increases to two at 5th level, three at 11th level, and four at 17th level.

 ### Mad Melody
-At 6th level, you can expend a bardic inspiration die as a ***bonus action*** to decrease the results of all saving throws rolls by creatures within 60 feet, by the amount rolled until the beginning of your next turn.
+You can expend a bardic inspiration die as a ***bonus action*** to decrease the results of all saving throws rolls by creatures within 60 ft, by the amount rolled until the beginning of your next turn.

 ### Cacophony
-Starting at 14th level, as an ***action***, you can create a droning, deafening noise with your instrument. all creatures within 10 feet of you take 5d6 psychic damage
+As an ***action***, you can create a droning, deafening noise with your instrument. all creatures within 10 ft of you take 5d6 psychic damage

-Additionally, if a creature within 30 feet is concentrating, it must make a successful Constitution saving throw against your spell save DC or lose concentration.
+Additionally, if a creature within 30 ft is concentrating, it must make a successful Constitution saving throw against your spell save DC or lose concentration.

 After you use this ability, you must complete a short rest before using it again.